epomatti/azure-linux-security/README.md

 Key Vaults might have [limited capabilities for keys][8].

+> [!IMPORTANT]
+> This project uses a Key Vault with Private Link to test CMK scenarios (in case there are network restrictions)

 #### Security events monitoring (SIEM)

 A SIEM-like approach can be used to monitor these directories that react to user actions that could potentially compromise the secrets.